Remy-Paige/seeker/README.md

 	rake searchkick:reindex CLASS=Section

-	I reccomend *not* doing db:migrate, db:setup will run db:schema:load instead
+	I reccomend *not* doing db:migrate, db:setup will run db:schema:load instead running

-deployment
+    make sure that elastic search and ./bin/webpack-dev-server are running before rails serve happens deployment

 	Once you have the development envrionment working correctly, you should be able to deploy the project using the passenger tutorial.
 I unfortunatly do not know how to install elasticsearch or postgres in production